sabina-semenciuc/nasa.project/README.md

 ### Part 1: Calculate the number of releases on each platform.
 ### Part 2: Calculate the number of launches for each orbit.
 ### Part 3: Calculate the number of different landing results, distinguish successful from unsuccessful ones.
-### Part 4: Create a Class column using LandingOutcome
+### Part 4: Create a Class column using LandingOutcome.
 ### Part 5: Using the Class column.
 (calculating average, grouping by orbit and class, counting)